 cellprob_threshold=0.0.
 Decrease this threshold if cellpose is not returning

 as many masks as you’d expect.
-Similarly, decrease this threshold if cellpose is
+Similarly, increase this threshold if cellpose is

 returning too masks particularly from dim areas.